 Alicia Suarez v.
 R.J.
 Reynolds Tobacco Co. – Circuit Court for Miami-Dade County, Florida.
 Cigarette product liability claim.
 Defense verdict in wrongful death case where plaintiffs sought in excess of $50 million in damages.
 (Part of Engle progeny litigation)

 Vickie McKeever v.
 PM USA – Circuit Court for Broward County, Florida.
 Cigarette product liability claim.
 (Part of Engle progeny litigation)

 Eghnayem, et al. v.
 Boston Scientific Corp. – U.S. District Court for the Southern District of Florida.
 Bellwether multi-plaintiff medical-device trial.
 (Pelvic mesh litigation)

 Aero Consulting Corporation and Hartford Holding Corporation v.
 Raytheon Aircraft Services – Circuit Court for Miami-Dade County, Florida.
 Business litigation dispute with claims of breach of contract, fraud and conspiracy.
+Directed verdict entered by the court.
 (Complex commercial matter relating to the purchase of an aircraft)